johnkou97/johnkou97.github.io/_projects/reinforcement.md

     </div>
 </div>
 <div class="caption">
     Left: experiment with vector vs pixel input for the `Catch` environment.
 Middle: experiment with ε-clip for the PPO agent in the `Catch` environment.
-Right: experiment with the Actor-Critic agent in the Cartpole environment.
+Right: experiment with the Actor-Critic agent in the `Cartpole` environment.
 </div>

+As we can see the vector input makes the learning process more unstable, and does not reach the performance of the default pixel input.
+The PPO agent performs better with a lower value of the ε-clip parameter, but is slower to learn than the Actor-Critic agent.
+For the `Cartpole` environment, the Actor-Critic agent shows some learning progress, but is not able to solve the environment.
+It should be noted that we did not spend much time tuning the hyperparameters for the `Cartpole` environment, as the focus was on the `Catch` environment, so the results are still promising.

+After that we experimented with some environment variations.
+We used the best performing Actor-Critic agent to solve the environment with different grid sizes, speeds, and combinations of grid sizes and speeds.
+When the ball speed is greater than 1.0 (default), the new ball drops before the previous ball reaches the bottom row.
+The opposite is true when the ball speed is less than 1.0.
+The results of the experiments are shown in the figures below.
+To compare the performance of the agent, we used the fraction of caught balls for each episode.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">